 Salesforce.com's CRM - a lesson in lock step persona pricing fit

-To put it another way, think about their target customer spectrum for a second (sales teams big and small).
+To put it another way, think about their target audience/customer spectrum for a second (sales teams big and small).
 There are very few small sales teams that require less than 5 seats (the Group plan’s limit) that would also need mass email.
 Similarly, a company that needs API integration is probably big enough to afford a higher price, because they’re paying for custom build outs or other software that connects to Salesforce.

 Granted, there are always going to be some border customers that get burned (we have a small sales team, but have API integration needs), but the benefits still outweigh the costs if you’ve aligned your personas properly.

 The bottom line takeaway: Your SaaS pricing begins with your buying personas.
 Proper alignment means your SaaS metrics fall into place.

 2. Pricing that scales with usage through value metrics - HubSpot and Insightly

 Once you’ve taken your first few steps down the yellow brick pricing road with persona alignment, the second biggest factor in successful pricing is the almighty value metric.
 A value metric is essentially the unit that a customer pays for - per user, per GB, etc.